 As of June 15, 2009, Boone Pickens and affiliates (including Madeleine Pickens, his wife) beneficially owned in the aggregate 54% of our outstanding common stock, inclusive of the 15,000,000 shares underlying a warrant held by Mr. Pickens.
+After giving effect to the sale of 8,200,000 shares of common stock in this offering, Mr. Pickens and his affiliates would beneficially own an aggregate of approximately 47.3% of our common stock (or approximately 46.5% if the underwriters' overallotment option is exercised in full), inclusive of the 15,000,000 shares underlying a warrant held by Mr. Pickens.
 As a result, Mr. Pickens will be able to influence or control matters requiring approval by our stockholders, including the election of directors and the approval of mergers, acquisitions or other extraordinary transactions.
 Mr. Pickens may also have interests that differ from yours and may vote in a way with which you disagree and which may be adverse to your interests.
 This concentration of ownership may have the effect of delaying, preventing or deterring a change of control of our company, could deprive our stockholders of an opportunity to receive a premium for their stock as part of a sale of our company, and might ultimately affect the market price of our stock.
 Conversely, this concentration may facilitate a change in control at a time when you and other investors may prefer not to sell.